AlanBar13/FOS/README.md

 npm run dev OR npm run start
 ```

-Create Migrations using Prisma
+Prisma migrations
-Changes to the migration schema can be pushed like this
 -
 ```
-cd ./server
-dotenv -e ../.env.local -- npx prisma migrate dev
+// Changes made to the schema can be pushed using the following commands cd ./server dotenv -e ../.env.local -- npx prisma migrate dev
 ```